SIM card: SMS messages and contacts

 Most SIM cards store a number of SMS messages and phone book contacts.
 It stores the contacts in simple "name and number" pairs.
 Entries that contain multiple phone numbers and additional phone numbers are usually not stored on the SIM card.
 When a user tries to copy such entries to a SIM, the handset's software breaks them into multiple entries, discarding information that is not a phone number.
 The number of contacts and messages stored depends on the SIM; early models stored as few as five messages and 20 contacts, while modern SIM cards can usually store over 250 contacts.

 Formats

 SIM cards have been made smaller over the years; functionality is independent of format.
 Full-size SIM was followed by mini-SIM, micro-SIM, and nano-SIM.
 SIM cards are also made to embed in devices.

 All versions of the non-embedded SIM cards share the same ISO/IEC 7816 pin arrangement.

-Full-size SIM

-The full-size SIM (or 1FF, 1st form factor) was the first form factor to appear.
-It was the size of a credit card (85.60 mm × 53.98 mm × 0.76 mm).
-Later smaller SIMs are often supplied embedded in a full-size card from which they can be removed.